mariia-lukashenko/mariia-lukashenko.github.io/README.md

 ## About

-I'm a data and business analyst who turns messy operational, marketing, and financial data into decisions leadership can act on.
-My experience spans enterprise process analysis at Miratech, marketing analytics at Elmhurst University, and operations/financial analytics at GEICO.
-This portfolio collects independent projects and written work that don't fit neatly into a resume bullet.
+I'm an early-career business professional passionate about solving problems through data, strategy, and technology.
+After leaving Ukraine because of the war, I built a new life in the United States, earning a degree from Elmhurst University while gaining hands-on experience across business analytics, project coordination, operations, and marketing.

+I enjoy exploring different areas of business because I believe the best solutions come from understanding how teams, processes, data, and people work together.
+Whether I'm analyzing operational metrics, improving workflows, coordinating projects, or translating data into business insights, I'm driven by curiosity, continuous learning, and creating meaningful impact.

+This portfolio is a collection of projects, analyses, and written work that showcase my interests beyond what fits on a one-page resume.
+It reflects not only the skills I've developed but also my commitment to keep learning, experimenting, and growing as I build my career.

 ---